It’s widely feared and doesn’t stop at low-carb or the keto diet: the weight loss plateau.

 How Does Keto Induce Weight Loss?

-The ketogenic diet is based on the fact that proteins and carbohydrates stimulate insulin, but fat hardly does.
+The ketogenic diet is based on proteins and carbohydrates stimulating insulin, but fat hardly does.

 And the storage hormone insulin is the essential messenger for regulating our body weight.

-Accordingly, too much insulin in the body blocks the enzyme that can break down body fat (Meijssen et al. 20013).
+Accordingly, too much insulin blocks the enzyme breaking down body fat (Meijssen et al. 20013).